 Apart from improving its energy efficiency, A1 Telekom Austria Group also relies on the use of sources of renewable energy.
 For while the burning of fossil fuels represents one of the largest sources of CO2 emissions in the world, the exclusive use of power generated by means of sources of renewable energy is considered carbon-neutral.

 A1 Telekom Austria Group therefore promotes the use of sources of renewable energy as well as the implementation of its own projects in this area.
 This is supposed to increase the share of renewables and lower CO2 emissions.

-In 2017, 62 % of the A1 Telekom Austria Group’s energy requirements were covered by renewable energy sources.
-The A1 Telekom Austria Group also operates two major solar parks — one since 2013 in Austria and one since 2016 in Belarus that produces an annual electricity volume of 24 million kWh.
+In 2018, 62 % of the A1 Telekom Austria Group’s energy requirements were covered by renewable energy sources.
+The A1 Telekom Austria Group also operates two major solar parks — one since 2013 in Austria and one since 2016 in Belarus.
 Additionally, the Austria subsidiary - as the first communications provider in Austria - has been operating its network in an entirely carbon neutral network way since May 2014.